-Radish (Raphanus sativus L.) under the family Cruciferae is a popular root vegetable grown all over the world.
-Its roots are consumed raw as salad or as cooked vegetable known for its unique pungent flavour.
-It is grown both as annual and biennial root crop depending upon type.
-Radish is grown for its tender roots which are eaten as raw as salad or cooked vegetable.
-It is good source of fibre, vitamin- C, folic acid and potassium, and a good source of riboflavin, vitamin B6, magnesium, copper, calcium and manganese.
-It is heavy feeder and exhaustive crop, also responds very well to the application of nutrients.
-The low production of radish may be due to several factors of which nutrition is utmost important.
-In the recent days, in order to increase the productivity and profitability, the use of chemical fertilizers, pesticides and other chemical inputs are increasing day by day resulting in environmental and ecological problems, which adversely affects the sustainability of agricultural system.
+Radish (Raphanus sativus L.), under the family Cruciferae, is a popular root vegetable grown all over the world.
+Its roots are consumed raw as salad or as cooked vegetables known for their unique pungent flavour.
+It is grown both as an annual and a biennial root crop, depending upon type.
+Radish is grown for its tender roots, which are eaten raw as salad or cooked vegetable.
+It is a good source of fibre, vitamin C, folic acid and potassium, and a good source of riboflavin, vitamin B6, magnesium, copper, calcium and manganese.
+It is a heavy feeder and an exhaustive crop, also responds very well to the application of nutrients.
+The low production of radish may be due to several factors, of which nutrition is the most important.
+In recent days, to increase productivity and profitability, the use of chemical fertilizers, pesticides and other chemical inputs is increasing day by day, resulting in environmental and ecological problems, which adversely affect the sustainability of the agricultural system.
 Soil health is a key factor for sustaining agricultural productivity.
-Low and abundant use of chemical fertilizers coupled with continuous cropping results in deterioration of innate soil fertility and possesses a serious threat to soil biochemical properties.
+Low and abundant use of chemical fertilizers coupled with continuous cropping results in deterioration of innate soil fertility and poses a serious threat to soil biochemical properties.
 Soils of Assam have medium availability of phosphorous and potassium, low in nitrogen.
-Biofertilizers have been designated as the supplement sources of soil fertility as they improve nutrient supply through living organisms.
+Biofertilizers have been designated as the supplement source of soil fertility as they improve nutrient supply through living organisms.
 Biofertilizers are produced by using selected beneficial and live microorganisms, which help to improve plant growth and productivity.
-Recently customized consortia of such biofertilizers are better adapted to local climatic conditions have also been developed and are available commercially.
-This consortium along with organic inputs are applied in soil which increases the nutrient use efficiency.
-Hence, there is need to popularize and standardize this eco-friendly and cost-effective organic manures and microbial consortium for vegetable crops.
+Recently customized consortia of such biofertilizers that are better adapted to local climatic conditions have also been developed and are available commercially.
+This consortium along with organic inputs is applied to soil, which increases the nutrient use efficiency.
+Hence, there is a need to popularize and standardize these eco-friendly and cost-effective organic manures and microbial consortia for vegetable crops.
 So, keeping the above factors in view, the present investigation was carried out.